Diversifying Toxicity Search in Large Language Models Through Speciation: Experiments

-Our findings reveal substantial differences in both quality and diversity between the two approaches.
 Figure~\ref{fig:evolutionary_trajectory} illustrates the evolutionary trajectories.
-The speciated approach consistently achieves higher peak toxicity values, with the maximum across runs around $0.7308$), compared to baseline which peaks around $0.4712$.
+The speciated approach consistently achieves higher peak toxicity values, with the maximum across runs around $0.7308$, compared to baseline which peaks around $0.4712$.
 Figure~\ref{fig:toxicity_ecdf} presents the empirical cumulative distribution function (ECDF) of all discovered prompt toxicities, revealing that while baseline produces a slightly higher proportion of moderately toxic prompts (95th percentile: 0.31 vs. 0.30), speciated discovers significantly more extreme cases, with a top-10 median toxicity of 0.66 versus 0.45 for the baseline, and achieving the absolute maximum toxicity score of 1.0.
 The topic-as-species diversity analysis (Figure~\ref{fig:topic_diversity}) demonstrates that speciated ToxSearch maintains greater semantic diversity, with higher effective topic numbers $N_1$ and broader topic coverage $K$, indicating exploration of more distinct behavioral modes.
-The MDS visualization (Figure~\ref{fig:topic_mds_visualization}) spatially represents this diversity, showing topic distributions in a two-dimensional embedding space where point colors encode condition and shade intensity reflects maximum toxicity per topic, visually confirming that speciated ToxSearch covers a wider semantic landscape while achieving higher toxicity within discovered topics.